Fare thee well going away,

 With a well-aimed clout,

 I'm a free born man of the USA!

-This is not about immigrants in general, but rather specifically about those who are particularly enthused about their new home.
+This is not about immigrants in general, but specifically those who love their new homeland (more than their old one).

 open/close all folders